abyssDS/sfmlWiki/FAQ.md

 * In Code::Blocks, go to the project options (Project Menu -> Properties).
 In the Build targets tab, select "GUI Application" from the type drop-down list.
 * In Visual Studio, go to the project options (Project Menu -> Properties).
 In the tree on the left, expand the "Configuration properties" tree and expand the "Linker" sub-tree.
 Select "System" from the sub-tree and, in the SubSystem field, select "Windows (/SUBSYSTEM:WINDOWS)" from the drop-down list.

-To maintain a portable entry point (`int main()` function), you can link your program against the small sfml-main.lib library.
+To maintain a portable entry point (`int main()` function), you can link your program against the small sfml-main.lib library in the case of Visual Studio or libsfml-main.a in the case of Code::Blocks/MinGW.

 Alternatively to hide the console, you can also define your own Windows entry point for graphical applications.